LifeIsADeflatingVest/characterConceptPicker/README.md

-# characterConceptPicker
+# Story Dice
-A simple tool to provide inspiration for character creation to authors or narrative designers
+Story Dice is a simple tool that can provide inspiration and (very) abstract writing prompts for stories.
+Your imagination does most of the work; the program is only meant as a starting point